joseraeiro/joseraeiro.github.io/index.md

 title: "José Raeiro — Wazuh Ambassador Blog"
 ---

 Welcome to my Wazuh Ambassador Blog.

-Here I share insights, experiments, and deep-dives from the front lines of cybersecurity — from advanced detection engineering and SOC automations to active defense and threat hunting with **Wazuh**.

-Stay tuned for technical breakdowns, hands-on lab notes, and reflections on the evolving art of security operations.
+This space is dedicated to sharing tutorials, integration guides, and real-world use cases that showcase the full potential of **Wazuh**.
+From detection engineering and rule tuning to automation, threat hunting, and active defense, every post is built to help you strengthen and optimize your security operations.

+Follow along for step-by-step examples, technical deep dives, and insights drawn from field experience with the Wazuh platform.